 cimetidine, a medicine used to treat stomach ulcers

-medicine to treat or prevent breast cancer, specifically tamoxifen
+medicine to treat or prevent breast cancer such as tamoxifen

-medicines used to anaesthesia, such as mivacurium and suxamethonium.
+medicines used for anaesthesia, such as mivacurium and suxamethonium

 How much to take

 The usual dose of PAXTINE for depression and social anxiety disorder/social phobia